Skip to main content (Press Enter).

 Policies and Procedures

 Tournament Tour (Tour) players play alongside casual weekenders but are required to hole out every hole and abide by rules of golf.
 Tour players pay an additional $30 for the season and compete for a separate set of prizes.
 They may also compete in the weekend event prizes.
-To register for Tour go to the Calendar under Events and select the link for Competitive Events or
+Registration for Tour will begin again in March.
+When registration opens, go to the Calendar under Events and select the link for Competitive Events or

 Note: You must have an established handicap to register for Tour.